rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 ```

 ## Profiling
+@Rodney maybe explain what profiling is, in a sentence or two?

-We first check the correlation of the columns to th target variable
+We first check the correlation of the columns to the target variable:
 ```python
 data.drop('num', axis=1).corrwith(data['num']).plot(kind='bar', grid=True, figsize=(12, 8), title="Correlation with target")